bufferapp/buffer-js-logger/README.md

 [![NPM Version](https://img.shields.io/npm/v/@bufferapp/logger.svg)](https://www.npmjs.com/package/@bufferapp/logger)
 [![Build Status](https://travis-ci.org/bufferapp/node-logger.svg?branch=master)](https://travis-ci.org/bufferapp/node-logger)

-Provides logging standard middleware and functions.
-This will always log to stdout and will additionally log to `/var/log/application.log` in production.
-This path can be overwritten using the `path` parameter.
+Provides standard middleware and functions for logging to stdout.
+In our production cluster these logs will be indexed in our application-logs Elasticsearch cluster as well as get backed up in s3.

 ## Install